 David Peterman, 76, of Miami, died Friday, Dec.
 30, 2011, at Boone Hospital Center in Columbia.

-In addition to his wife, survivors include three children, John William Peterman of St. Louis, Glenn Edward Peterman and wife, Lisa, of Macon, and Cheryl Jaeger and husband, Karl, of Warrensburg; four grandchildren, Ryan Peterman, Zach Peterman, Anna Jaeger and Andrew Jaeger; two sisters, Shirley Harsh of the state of Pennsylvania and Norma Jo Gressly of Bolckow; and several nieces and nephews.
+In addition to his wife, survivors include three children, John William Peterman of St. Louis, Glenn Edward Peterman and his wife, Lisa, of Macon and Cheryl Jaeger and her husband, Karl, of Warrensburg; four grandchildren, Ryan Peterman, Zach Peterman, Anna Jaeger and Andrew Jaeger; two sisters, Shirley Harsh of the state of Pennsylvania and Norma Jo Gressly of Bolckow; and several nieces and nephews.

 In addition to his parents, he was preceded in death by three siblings in infancy.

 Additional information provided per family recompense.